 Mark Livingston is President of Coach Mark LLC, a pickleball coaching and consulting practice located in Blaine, Washington.
 Blaine is situated across Semiahmoo Bay from White Rock, British Columbia and is 30 miles from Vancouver and 110 miles from Seattle.

-Mark had 50 years of tennis playing and 10 years of tennis coaching experience prior to his introduction to pickleball.
-He is now a Certified Coach through PPR (the Professional Pickleball Registry), a Certified Level 2 Teaching Professional through IPTPA (the International Pickleball Teaching Professional Association), and a Certified Instructor through PCI (Pickleball Coaching International).
-Mark is also a Certified Rating Specialist (CRS) through IPTPA.
-Coach Mark provides services and programs for players at all levels of skill.
+Mark had 50 years of tennis playing and 10 years of tennis coaching prior to his introduction to pickleball.
+He is now a Certified Level 2 Teaching Professional through IPTPA (International Pickleball Teaching Professional Association), a Certified Pro through PPR (Professional Pickleball Registry) and a Certified Coach through PCI (Pickleball Coaching International).
+In addition, Coach Mark is a 4.5 rated player and Certified Rating Specialist through IPTPA.
+He provides instruction, coaching, and rating services for players at all levels of skill.

 Coach Mark is an advocate for and practitioner of the “play low and slow” style of pickleball.
 Play Low and Slow emphasizes defense, consistency, strategy, and teamwork.
 The goal is to take control of game tempo, play aggressive (“hard and fast”) when appropriate, and force opponents into making mistakes or popping up balls for easy winners.
 When others play low and slow, you experience fun and exciting rallies of 20+ shots instead of frustrating rallies that last only 3-4 shots.